storageos/storageos.github.io/_docs/explore/wordpress.md

         10.245.103.2:2377
     ```

-4. Logon to other 2 nodes and join swarm cluster on each
+4. Log on to other 2 nodes and join swarm cluster on each

     node 2: